Gnorn/mahjong/README.md

 REQUIRED: Apache2, PHP5, SQLite3.
-If like me you're running this on debian and don't have those, you should be good to go with sudo apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite If you're using another distribution you probably can manage to get it running.
+If like me you're running this on debian and don't have those, you should be good to go with sudo apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite

+If you're using another distribution you probably can manage to get it running.
 If you don't know what all this is about, read the "VERY EASY START" section at the end of this file!

 ---

 INSTALLATION: this is a web based application.
-You can run it on a web server with PHP5 and SQLite3 (local or distant).
+You can run it on a web server (local or distant) with PHP5 and SQLite3.
 You should just put the files on the server and access them from a browser.
-There is a public part, which is at the root of the folder, and a private part, in the folder admin (for now the public part is empty, but it will have the same functions as the admin part without the editing capabilities).
+There is a public part, which is at the root of the folder, and a private part, in the "admin" folder (for now the public part is empty, but it will eventually have the same functions as the admin part without the editing capabilities).
 If you intend to run this on a public server, you should secure the admin folder (I use a .htaccess file).

 ---